Accounting software – Advantages and Disadvantages

 • Will it need to handle foreign currency – these packages tend to be more expensive.

-• Does it require to integrate with your retail point of sale if you have a shop?
+• Does it require you to integrate with your retail point of sale if you have a shop?

 • Will it integrate with making online payments?